Translate भाषा बदलें

 The Durga Prashnavali, also known as the Durga Shakti Prashnavali, is a divination system used by devotees of Goddess Durga, one of the principal deities in Hinduism.
 This divination tool is consulted for seeking guidance, clarity, and insights into various aspects of life.

-It is Similar to other Prashnavalis, such as the Ram Prashnavali,the Shiva Prashnavali or Sai Baba Answers
+It is Similar to other Prashnavalis, such as the Ram Prashnavali, the Shiva Prashnavali or the Sai Baba Prashnavali

 Durga Prashnavali is practiced with reverence and faith, and devotees often perform rituals or prayers before and after using it to show respect to the deity and to enhance the effectiveness of the divination.
 It’s considered a tool for spiritual guidance and is used by many devotees as a means to connect with the divine and seek clarity in their lives.